HarshitSuthar4/3dayJsChallenge/README.md

-# 3dayJsChallenge
+# 3daysJsChallenge
-Have to finish a JS course within 3 day to brush-up my JS concepts
+I have to finish a JS course within 3 days to brush up my JS concepts